Image of St. John's Fountain from overhead view.

 Redefining campus

 Thousands of students call Creighton home, and we prioritize their needs above all others.
-That’s why each new campus building and renovation — every brick, block of limestone, beam of steel — serves our students’ education first.
+That’s why each new campus building and renovation serves our students’ education first.

-Throughout the Forward Blue fundraising campaign, we will continue to maintain and improve the places that define the Creighton experience, while also supporting construction of the top-tier facilities essential to recruiting the next generation of Bluejays.
+Throughout the Forward Blue fundraising campaign, we will continue to maintain and improve the places that define the Creighton experience while also building top-tier facilities essential to recruiting the next generation of Bluejays.

 SUPPORT CAMPUS IMPROVEMENTS